Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-vi-intelligent-cursed-and-artifacts.md

 Moderate evocation; CL 8th; Craft Magic Arms and Armor, *rage, bestow curse;* Price 17,500 gp.

+### Vacuous Grimoire
-**Vacuous Grimoire:** A book of this sort looks like a normal one on some mildly interesting topic.
+A book of this sort looks like a normal one on some mildly interesting topic.
 Any character who opens the work and reads so much as a single word therein must make two DC 15 Will saves.
 The first is to determine if the reader takes 1 point of permanent